Apply for Recertification

 2. They must be able to document 20 hours of professional development activity (20 RCs).

-Note: Individuals holding the non-accredited CRMR or CRIE certifications are exempt from #2 above.
+Note: Individuals holding the non-accredited CRMR, CRIE or CRSD certifications are exempt from #2 above.

 What counts as professional development?